 Sam Reisman is a writer and editor, living in Brooklyn, New York.

 He is currently a senior reporter at Law360 on the cannabis beat.
-He focuses on the emerging body of marijuana caselaw, tracking the legalization and reform bills making their way through the statehouses, and the places where the tensions between federal and state policy can have disastrous consequences for the players in this industry.
+He focuses on the emerging body of marijuana caselaw, tracking the legalization and reform bills making their way through the statehouses, and how players in the industry have navigated the tension between federal and state policy.

-Previously, he covered the legal industry for Law360 for two years, where he broke multiple stories about major law firms forced to close due to mismanagement and was the first to report on the scandal that forced the chairman of the highest-grossing law firm to resign.
+Previously, he covered the legal industry for Law360 for two years, where he broke multiple stories about major law firm closures and was the first to report on the scandal that forced the chairman of the country’s highest-grossing law firm to resign.

 Prior to joining Law360, he was a staff editor at Mediaite, and the managing editor at The National Memo.
 While an undergrad, he was the publisher of the 2010 edition of Inside New York, an annual guidebook to the city for students and young professionals founded in 1978, and launched the book’s first website with exclusive digital content.

 From 2011 to 2018, he co-curated and hosted Peculiar Streams, a showcase for readings of new fiction, poetry, and plays; film screenings; and performances from comedians and musicians.

 Get in touch via email.